-understanding of the processes underlying the preparation, collection and management of the qualitative and quantitative material information included in the NFD.
-In particular, we have held meetings and interviews with the management of Pirelli & C SpA and with the management of Pirelli Neumaticos SA de CV, Pirelli Pneus Ltda and Pirelli Tyre SpA and we have performed limited analysis and validation procedures, to gather information about the processes and procedures for the collection, consolidation, processing and submission of the non-financial information to the function responsible for the preparation of the NFD; analysis of policies and procedures in place and of the coherence of the sustainability management model compared to UNI ISO26000 principles, among which: governance, human rights, relationship and work conditions, and environment.
+- 5. understanding of the processes underlying the preparation, collection and management of the qualitative and quantitative material information included in the NFD.
+In particular, we have held meetings and interviews with the management of Pirelli & C SpA and with the management of Pirelli Industrie Pneumatici Srl and Pirelli UK Tyres Ltd and we have performed limited analysis and validation procedures, to gather information about the processes and procedures for the collection, consolidation, processing and submission of the non-financial information to the function responsible for the preparation of the NFD; - 6. analysis of policies and procedures in place and of the coherence of the sustainability management model compared to UNI ISO 26000 principles, among which: governance, human rights, relationship and work conditions, and environment.